zruv/Arduino-Winter-Internship-2025-Submission-Task-2/README.md

-# Task 2: IoT Data Logging (ESP32)
+# Task 2: IoT Data Logging with Live Graph (ESP32)

-This document guides you through setting up a local web server on an ESP32 to display sensor data.
+This document guides you through setting up a local web server on an ESP32 to display sensor data with a live-updating graph.

 ## Goal

-Send sensor readings to a local web dashboard.
+Send sensor readings to a local web dashboard and visualize them in a live graph.

 ## Requirements

 *   ESP32 Development Board
-*   We will use a DHT11 sensor
+*   DHT11 sensor
 *   Arduino IDE with ESP32 board support

 ## Steps